-IT GAP Analysis
+IT Gap Analysis

 The original Exchange gap analysis of June 2011 was updated in January and May of 2012.
 Since May, planning with the vendors has been conducted to address the infrastructure gap.
 An opportunity to leverage extension of existing infrastructure in a MN.IT data center has been identified.
-That environment is depicted here as representative of the projected technical infrastructure base.
+Outcomes from the analysis sessions have produced projected environments that are depicted here as representatives of the targeted technical frameworks.